Club de Rugby San Roque

-The Club de Rugby San Roque is a rugby club that was founded in 1971 in Valencia, when a teacher of the San Roque public school in the Benicalap district (Valencia) gathered a group of pupils and created an academy for this sport.
+The Club de Rugby San Roque is a rugby union club that was founded in 1971 in Valencia, when a teacher of the San Roque public school in the Benicalap district (Valencia) gathered a group of pupils and created an academy for this sport.
 Nowadays, the team is in the División de Honor B and has a squad in every other division, including a women's team.

 Among its most recent successes, is its promotion to División de Honor B in 2021.